 High risk car insurance

-Whether you’ve been convicted of a driving offence, have a history of claims or you’re looking to insure a high-performance car, it can be trickier finding an insurance provider that offers you the right level of cover.
-We aim to make it simple…
+If you’ve been convicted of a driving offence, have a history of claims, or are insuring a high-performance car, finding the right level of cover can be tricky.

-Whether you’ve been convicted of a driving offence, have a history of claims or you’re looking to insure a high-performance car, it can be trickier finding an insurance provider that offers you the right level of cover.
-We aim to make it simple…
+If you’ve been convicted of a driving offence, have a history of claims, or are insuring a high-performance car, finding the right level of cover can be tricky.

-High risk car insurance – sometimes called non-standard car insurance or specialist car insurance – is for drivers that insurance companies think are more likely to make a claim or make an expensive claim.
-This might be because of factors to do with the driver or to do with the car.
+High risk car insurance – sometimes called non-standard car insurance or specialist car insurance – is for risky drivers.
+In other words, the ones insurance companies think are more likely to claim, or make an expensive claim.
+This might be down to the driver’s history, or the car they drive.

-For example, insurance providers tend to charge higher premiums for new drivers and those considered to have a high-risk occupation.
+Insurance providers usually charge higher premiums for new drivers and those considered to have a high-risk occupation.
 You’re also likely to pay more for your car insurance if you have a powerful, expensive car.

-How do I know if my policy is considered high risk?
+How do I know if I’m considered high risk?

-- A history of motoring offences – if you have points on your licence it could set alarm bells ringing for insurance providers.
-Having many points and/or getting them quickly could make you even higher risk.
+- A history of motoring offences – having points on your licence can set alarm bells ringing for insurance providers.
+If you have lots of points and/or got them quickly, you could be considered even higher risk.

 - Been disqualified from driving – if you’ve ever had your licence taken away, this’ll definitely put you in the higher risk category.